iwas-iwas/Student-Performance-Analysis/README.md

 ## Motivation:

 Analysis of scores from three different exams and a variety of personal, social, and economic factors that have interaction effects upon them.
 The goal is to see which of those factors contribute to scoring better/worse in exams.
 This could give students and individual schools helpful insights.
-In the end, I also predicted if a student scores above or below average based on certain factors.
+In the end, I also built a classifier that predicts whether a student will score above or below average based on certain factors.

 ## Tools: